 - Details for dependants (spouse, children or elderly parents).

 - If you’re already employed in Canada, you will need your T4 slips.
 These are provided by employers.

 - For entrepreneurs or business owners, you’ll need to show income earned and expenses paid.

 - You’ll need to report foreign income after moving to Canada or foreign assets over $100,000.

 - Medical expense receipts for yourself, your spouse or children.

 If you’re an international student in Canada, learn more about filing tax returns in our article: Confused about tax returns?
 Everything you need to know as an international student.

-6. Your first tax return as a newcomer in Canada has to be mailed to CRA
+6. Your first tax return as a newcomer in Canada no longer needs to be mailed to CRA

 If you have a modest income and a simple tax situation, a volunteer from the Community Volunteer Income Tax Program (CVITP) may be able to do your taxes for you, for free.
 You can find a tax preparation clinic near you through the CRA web page or by using the MyCRA mobile web app.